"Change is hard at first, messy in the middle, and gorgeous at the end." — Jim Rohn

 You have no idea how equally ecstatic and sad I was winning the Red Holidays 2023 because it might be a sign to work on my portfolio to jump into the industry.
 I dream of working for a big game studio like CD Projekt Red and seeing my name on the ending credits of a video game.
 It is more like a desire or want for myself.

-But God has other plans for me, and we’ve already started the business.
-I also don’t see how to work on the ministry I mentioned earlier if I am on a different type of work.
-The path of righteousness is thorny; sometimes, you must sacrifice your desires to do His will, not yours.
+But God has other plans for me and the path of righteousness is thorny; sometimes, you must sacrifice your desires to do His will, not yours.

 I am not closing doors, but I pray to God for guidance.
 We don’t know what awaits, so I leave the possibilities like a blank canvas.